Bengmoody/bm-front-end-portfolio/README.md

 ## Planned updates
+In no particular order:

-1. Improve formatting of landing page (/) and footer.
+-[X] Improve formatting of landing page (/) and footer.
-2. Change the logo from plain-text to a scalable SVG logo, and set limitations on scaling through media queries.
+-[X] Change the logo from plain-text to a scalable SVG logo, and set limitations on scaling through media queries.
-3. Update landing page to be more attractive, including framer-motion animations upon site load.
+-[X] Update landing page to be more attractive, including framer-motion animations upon site load.
-4. Add the ability to vote on comments.
+-[ ] Add the ability to vote on comments.
-5. Improve website fonts.
+-[X] Improve website fonts.
-6. Add the ability to add a review.
+-[ ] Add the ability to add a review.
-7. Add information on the back-end to "About", such that users can see all available endpoints.
+-[ ] Add information on the back-end to "About", such that users can see all available endpoints.
-8. Fixing back-end error 500.
+-[ ] Fixing back-end error 500.

+last code update: 18/1/22